Butterbean Broth

 Cost: This meal should cost, for two people, around £1-1.10.
 That means, after employing the use of some extremely complex mathematical equations, that this meal will cost around 50p per portion.
 Bargain!

-2 thoughts on “Butterbean Broth
+2 replies on “Butterbean Broth”

 I’m a huge fan of BBC Good Food website and the magazine.
 I think I went through the wholefood, bean eating phase when I was at university a million years ago.
 They still make a really tasty meal, thanks for reminding me, must rummage in the back of my cupboard and see what is there!